 Bio-mechanical systems research for the undergraduate and graduate degree programs in the Department of Mechanical Engineering, as well as for faculty researchers and their student teams, is supported by the Multi-Disciplinary Bioengineering Laboratory (MDBL).

-Floating licenses to critical domain-specific software, including state-of-the-art medical segmentation software (ITK-Snap and Blender), STAR-CCM+ (a computational fluid dynamics (CFD) software that serves to resolve hemodynamics problems), and ABAQUS ( a solid mechanics software that serves to resolve deformable vessel wall as well as bone, muscle, and joint interaction problems), which interfaces with STAR-CCM+ for flow-structure interaction (FSI) problems.
+- Floating licenses to critical domain-specific software, including CAD software (Solidworks, Catia); state-of-the-art medical segmentation software (Simpleware ScanIP); STAR-CCM+ (computational fluid dynamics (CFD) software that serves to resolve hemodynamics problems); and ABAQUS (solid mechanics software that serves to resolve deformable vessel wall as well as bone, muscle and joint interaction problems), which interfaces with STAR-CCM+ for flow-structure interaction (FSI) problems.

 - Flashforge Creator Pro 3D Printer Dual Extrusion

 - Anycubic Photon Mono X Resin 3D Printer